williamsbdev/srvaroa.github.io/_posts/2018-04-28-gc-analysis-by-example.md

 ## The log

-The application ran mostly on default settings (I don't have them at hand unfortunatly), with the G1 collector (`-XX:+UseG1GC`) and used aprox. the following settings to produce GC logs:
+The application ran mostly on default settings (I don't have them at hand unfortunately), with the G1 collector (`-XX:+UseG1GC`) and used aprox. the following settings to generate GC logs:

     -Xloggc:$PATH
     -XX:+PrintGCDetails